geohadg/Reddit-Video-Generator/README.md

 # Reddit Video Generator

-This is a python script that runs on pymovie and Reddits' PRAW API
+This is a python script that runs on pymovie and the Reddit PRAW API

 It can gather post data from reddit, and combine it with background footage and other video elements to create a full form factor youtube video